esciencecenter-digital-skills/Natural-language-processing/episodes/episode02.md

 :::::::::::::::::::: challenge

-We have gone through all the data preprocessing techniques in this episode.
-Now that you know how to apply them all, let's see how their applications influence the final output.
+We have gone through various data preprocessing techniques in this episode.
+Now that you know how to apply them all, let's see how they affect each other.

-Choose two or more preprocessing steps and apply them in two different orders.
-For example, try removing stop words before applying lemmatisation and the reverse.
+Choose two or more preprocessing steps and apply them both in two different orders.
+For example, try removing stop words and then apply lemmatisation to the result and the reverse.
 Plot the output in a word cloud.

 ::::::::: solution